Seblor/Soundpaddon/readme.md

 All contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

 For support, join my [Discord server](https://support.soundpaddon.app).

 ## Shameless donation plug

-If you like this project, consider supporting it by starring the repository or [buying me a coffee](https://www.buymeacoffee.com/seblor).
+If you like this project, consider supporting it by starring the repository or [buying me a coffee](https://ko-fi.com/seblor).